4 Biggest Effects of COVID19 on Corporate Social Responsibility

 In 2020, the Covid-19 virus spread like wildfire throughout the world.
-Many organizations had to reroute some of their plans and Corporate Social Responsibility became even more important for organizations to ensure that they could contribute to mitigating the issues created by the pandemic.
-This has led to a lot of changes in the way organizations approached their CSR & sustainability efforts.
+Many organizations had to reroute their plans.
+In many ways, corporate social responsibility became even more important for organizations as they had to ensure that they could contribute to mitigating the issues created by the pandemic.
+However, like every other aspect of business, CSR also faced numerous challenges during this time.
+All of this led to a lot of changes in the way organizations approached their CSR & sustainability efforts.

 1. More Focus on the Health Sector